Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on August 24, 2016.

 Intermittent Fasting and Growth Hormone Production

-The cardiologists at the Intermountain Medical Center also uncovered something else: human growth hormone (HGH) levels were elevated amongst theirs subjects during the 24-hour fasting period — an average of 1,300 percent in women, and nearly 2,000 percent in men.
+The cardiologists at the Intermountain Medical Center also uncovered something else: human growth hormone (HGH) levels were elevated amongst their subjects during the 24-hour fasting period — an average of 1,300 percent in women, and nearly 2,000 percent in men.

 What’s the connection with body composition?

 Here’s a quick look on HGH.
-One of its main function in stimulating cellular growth is to signal the liver and other tissues to secrete IGF-I (Insulin Like Growth Factor 1).
+One of its main function in stimulating cellular growth is to signal the liver and other tissues to secrete IGF-I (Insulin-Like Growth Factor 1).
 IGF-I plays a significant role in muscle growth and increasing Lean Body Mass.
 This is positive body composition change.

 There appears to be a positive link between increases in HGH and Lean Body Mass.
 In an article published in The New England Journal of Medicine, healthy men between 61 to 81 years old with low IGF1 levels were given HGH for six months.
 A second, control group didn’t receive HGH.